Top of page

 Back to top

-You might also be given guidance to prevent infections for if you need medical care in the future.
-This can depend on what treatment you’ve had and how long ago.
+You might be given specific guidance to help prevent infections if you need medical or dental care in the future.
+This can depend on what treatment you’ve had and how long ago you had it.

-In some cases, you’ll be given a warning card to carry with you to let any doctors know if you:
+In some cases, you’ll be given a warning card to carry with you if you:

 Back to top